The immersive experience!

 spherical image allowing a vertical visual angle of +/- 90°.

-A panoramic viewer is a
+A panoramic viewer is an

 This is a technique for